 - developing individual, coordinated transition plans to support students moving from early education into school

 - establishing and maintaining links with a range of local services in the community.

 Itinerant support teachers (hearing and vision) provide support specifically for students who are confirmed as Deaf or hard of hearing and blind or with low vision.
 This service is available from the age of diagnosis.

 Access to early intervention classes and resource support is through the Placement Panel process.

 Access to itinerant support teachers (early intervention) is via referral from local schools or local early childhood education services, early intervention services, health or therapy services.

-Parents and carers should contact their local public school or their local School Services team to facilitate these processes.
+Parents and carers should contact their local public school or School Services team to facilitate these processes.

 Local teams can be contacted on 131 536 and calls can be made from anywhere in NSW.

 As the department works in close consultation with a range of early childhood services, other agencies may also refer parents and carers to our schools.